SAFCSP-Team/car-decision-tree-project/README.md

 User: No
 System: Would you like the SUV car type?
 User: No
-System: Would you like the SPORT car type?
+System: Would you like the SPORTS car type?
 User: Yes
 System: Are you willing to spend more than 60000?
 User: Yes